Rizu0120/FYP/README.md

 # FYP 3D Game

 Implementations are stored in "Assets" folder

-Assets: Thing to form the game such as environment and player models and texture Codes (Logics that make the game works): Assets > Script
+Assets: Components that form the game such as environment models and texture, player models and animations

+Codes (Logics that make the game works): Assets > Script

+Additional exlplaination: